MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 &nbsp;&nbsp;`datetime_pattern` `(` *DateTimeFormat* `,` *PartitionName* `)`

-where *DateTimeFormat* adheres to the .NET format specification, with an extesion allowing to enclose format specifiers into curly brackets.
+where *DateTimeFormat* adheres to the .NET format specification, with an extension allowing to enclose format specifiers into curly brackets.
 For example, the following two formats are equivalent:

 &nbsp;&nbsp;`'year='yyyy'/month='MM` and `year={yyyy}/month={MM}`